 Rocky Mountain National Park is one of the most visited and the nation’s highest national parks with elevations ranging from 7,860 to 14,259 feet.
 The park is unique in that it encompasses three different elevational ecosystems, the Montane, the Subalpine, and the Alpine.
-If that weren’t impressive enough it spans the Continental Divide, stretches across 265,770 acres and is filled with alpine lakes and the headwaters of the Colorado River.
-Rocky Mountain serves as a water source for a large portion of the US with snow melt constantly flowing off of mountains and into alpine lakes, rivers and eventually making its way into all three oceans in North America.
+If that weren’t impressive enough it spans the Continental Divide, stretches across 265,770 acres, and is filled with alpine lakes and the headwaters of the Colorado River.
+Rocky Mountain serves as a water source for a large portion of the US with snowmelt constantly flowing off of mountains and into alpine lakes, rivers and eventually making its way into all three oceans in North America.
 Rocky Mountain National Park provides such a unique trip for kids with so much variety in what they can see and do in every season.

 Two things to know before you go to Rocky Mountain

 - There was approximately 10 percent of Rocky Mountain National Park or 30,000 acres impacted by the East Troublesome and Cameron Peak Fires of 2020.
-The Grand Lake entrance station office was destroyed in fall 2020 by the East Troublesome fire.
+The Grand Lake entrance station office was destroyed in the fall of 2020 by the East Troublesome fire.
 The park is constantly modifying what’s open or closed, so please check this page on the National Park site for the most current information and an interactive map with trail closures.